-Setting the UAGC at a lower rate will reduce some of the extreme increases and decreases caused by the revaluation.
-However, there is still a wide range of movement for individual properties due to the new values.
-The proportion of rates each category pays has been maintained at or close to the same percentage.
-Residential for example will remain at 36%.
+Setting the UAGC at a lower rate will reduce some of the extreme increases and decreases caused by the revaluation, however there is still a wide range of movement for individual properties due to the new values.

 Public debt at the end of the FY2022/23 is forecast to be \$4.2 million less than that forecast for the 10 Year Plan.
 Debt is forecast to be \$35 million at 30 June 2023, compared to the original \$39.2 million forecast.